DedalusProject/eigentools/JOSS-paper/paper.md

 ![Rayleigh-Benard convection.
 From left to right: buoyancy (colormap) and velocities (arrows) for the most unstable eigenmode at $\mathrm{Ra} = 10^6$, buoyancy and velocities for the non-linear steady state for that eigenmode after evolution via an initial value problem in Dedalus, time evolution of RMS buoyancy.\label{fig:rbc}](rbc_evp_ivp.png)

-The IVP in \autoref{fig:rbc} was run in parallel on 32 cores; it took roughly 1 hour and 19 minutes to reach the steady non-linear solution.
+The IVP in \autoref{fig:rbc} was run in parallel on 32 cores.
 In the right panel of \autoref{fig:rbc}, we see excellent agreement between the growth rate from the non-linear IVP and the initial eigenvalue until non-linearity begins to become important around $t\approx 0.01$.

 # Pseudospectra